 Second, the proposal meets the applicable filing requirements.
 A bank applying for an interstate merger transaction under section 1831u(a) must (1) "comply with the filing requirements of any host State of the bank which will result from such transaction" as long as the filing requirement does not discriminate against out-of-state banks and is similar in effect to filing requirements imposed by the host state on out-of-state nonbanking corporations doing business in the host state, and (2) submit a copy of the application to the state bank supervisor of the host state.
-See 12 U.S.C. § 1831u(b)(1).2 The Georgia interstate bank merger statute contains a number of filing, notification, and certification requirements for an out-of-state bank resulting from an interstate merger with a Georgia bank that by their terms purport to include mergers between national banks.
-See Ga.
-Code Ann. § 7-1-628.5(a).
-While some of these requirements appear to go beyond the filing requirements permitted in section 1831u(b)(1) and so are not applicable to national banks for the reasons discussed in note 2, FUNB has indicated it plans
+See 12 U.S.C. § 1831u(b)(1).3 The Illinois interstate bank merger statute does not contain any filing or notice requirement for an interstate merger transaction between two national banks or for a merger with a state bank when the resulting bank is a national bank.4 MB provided a copy of its OCC Merger Application to the Illinois state bank supervisor, as required by section 1831u(b)(1)(ii).
+Thus, the MB/MBI merger satisfies the Riegle-Neal Act requirement of compliance with state filing requirements.